 Before we get too far ahead of ourselves, it is important to first understand how HIV is transmitted in order to get a grasp on the potential risk factors.
-The HIV is found primarily in some boily, fluids such as semen or blood.
+The HIV virus is found primarily in some bodily, fluids such as semen or blood.
 It it important to mention though that HIV cannot be tranmited from things like mucus or saliva.

-In the case of blood or semen, Transmission happens when these fluids carrying the virus enter from the infected individual into the bloodstream of another.
+In the case of blood or semen, transmission happens when these fluids carrying the virus enter from the infected individual into the bloodstream of another.
 The virus can enter through cuts, sores, or other breaks in the skin.

 This means that sexual activities like anal are the riskiest, whereas vaginal sex which is less susceptible to cuts and tears still carries a high-risk factor, but has a lower chance of transmission.

 Infection is a Tricky Process

 Even with these conditions, infection is tricky because the virus needs very ideal conditions to move from one person to another.
 Something that is largely overlooked is the fact that HIV dies relatively quickly when exposed to open air, making sex and needles the two two main means of transmission.

 Additionally, the virus cannot pass through unbroken tissue.
 This means that even if someone has unprotected sex with someone who is HIV positive, they are not guaranteed to become infected themselves [Brown University].